 Monkeypox Treatment Clinic Q&A

 Monkeypox is an atypical illness that is caused by the monkeypox virus.
+Some common symptoms of monkeypox include fever, headache, muscle ache, backache, swollen lymph nodes, chills, fatigue, rashes, papules, and pustules.
 PACS Urgent Care is here to offer you monkeypox treatments.
-For more information, call us today or schedule an appointment online.
+For more information, contact us today or schedule an appointment online.
 We have convenient locations to serve you in Alexandria VA, and Ruther glen VA.

 Table of Contents: